sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 If filtering the list of repositories is required, e.g. `archived:no  forked:no` the `repositoryQuery` should be used instead of `orgs`.
 If the result of a query entry in `repositoryQuery` exceeds 1,000 repositories, it will need to be split out over multiple entries.
 Please [contact support](mailto:support@sourcegraph.com) if you require assistance.

+Here is an example of the configuration to sync all repositories for the Gorilla organization:

 ![](/blog/3.5-org-settings.png)

+This is the resulting set of repositories from the above configuration:

 ![](/blog/3.5-org-repos.png)